Child protection statistics

 In South Africa, statistics show that the child population is approximately 19,579,000 children.
 Of these, approximately 2.8 million are orphans (these include over 500 000 maternal orphans, 1.8 million paternal orphans and more than 600 000 double orphans).
 In addition, we have tens of thousands of crisis pregnancies annually.
 Some of these children live in relatively safe kinship or communal care relationships but experts suggest that just over half (1.8 million) could benefit from adoption (either by extended family–to afford them a permanent, legal, familial relationship–or by unrelated families).

 The children most in need of adoption are those abandoned by their families.
 Statistics indicate that there are about 3500 such children abandoned annually who survive.
 If they have no family or kin, they desperately need adoptive families to care for them.

 Of the 1.8 million children in need of adoption, only a tiny fraction find adoptive families.
 In 2013, 1669 children were adopted and in 2014, the number dropped to 1448.
 This is half the number of adoptions that took place ten years ago in 2004 (when 2840 adoptions took place).
-In 2016 these numbers have once again dropped to 1165, most of which are step-parent adoptions.
+In 2016 these numbers once again dropped, to 1165, most of which are step-parent adoptions.
 And, recently confirmed statistics from the Department of Social Development show that the number has remained disturbingly low over the last financial year.
 Between 01 April 2017 and 31 March 2018 there were only 1033 national adoption, and 153 intercountry adoption.
 The figures, which are almost identical to those of the previous year, graphically show just how few adoptions are taking place in the country.